-It's about a 30-minute bicycle ride to the site from the town centre.
-Route 309 heading northwest takes you straight there, but the more pleasant way is to continue west from Wat Choeng Tha, cross Route 309 and follow the road as it meanders through picturesque villages just north of the river.
-Before long, you'll see the giant white chedi hovering over rice paddies, and you'll need to cross over a sandy path to reach the chedi as the main entrance is off route 309.
+Chedi Phu Khao Thong is located three km outside of town to the northwest, about a 20-minute bicycle ride from the Historical Park.
+Route 309 cuts north off Uthong Rd, next to the Million Toy Museum, and crosses the Mueang Canal before leading straight to the main entrance.
+The more pleasant way is to continue west from Wat Choeng Tha, cross Route 309 and follow the road as it meanders through villages just north of the Chao Phraya River.
+Before long the giant chedi will appear over the rice paddies on the right (east).
+If going this way, you'll need to cross over a sandy path to reach it, as the main entrance is off 309.